duncanleung/duncanleung.com/content/pages/me.md

 template: page
 ---

 I’m Tania Rascia, a web developer, technical writer, and former chef from Chicago.
-I currently work as a front end software engineer for a startup, and I've written for many [developer publications](/publications).
+I currently work as a front end software engineer for a startup, and I've written for many developer publications

 I started this website as a place to document everything I learned while going through a [career change](/how-i-made-a-career-change-into-web-development/).
 I [learn in public](/learn) and write about everything I know.